verdverm/bastet/README.md

-# Bastet - The Blockchain and DApp Guardian
+# Bastet - The Blockchain and Dapp Guardian

 _note, Bastet is still in development and it is not recommended to use with wallets or accounts you value :)_